 Venues can also benefit by embracing other event technologies that enable connections between attendees – whether that’s networking, matchmaking or peer-to-peer knowledge sharing (aka “braindates”).

-Forward-thinking venues recognize that both planners and attendees’ needs and wants are rapidly changing.
-Meeting venues that embrace ideas trending now will find they are well positioned to take advantage of whatever the future may bring.
+Forward-thinking venues recognize that both planners and attendees’ needs and wants are rapidly changing (and truly require ability to plan remotely).
+Meeting venues that embrace ideas trending now will find they are well-positioned to take advantage of whatever the future may bring.